awodey/awodey.github.io/catlog/index.md

 - Jan 18: Class begins!
   Meet on zoom for a course overview, instructions, and some planning.
+  Have a look at the first set of [course notes](/notes/catlog.pdf) providing a _review of basic category theory_.

 - Jan 20: CT review (on zoom).